dbaechtel/DotFuzzy-2.0-with-FCL/README.md

 What is DotFuzzy?
 -----------------
-DotFuzzy 2.0 is an open source stand-alone class library for fuzzy logic.
+DotFuzzy 2.0 is an open source stand-alone class library for fuzzy logic based upon  and an extension of MicheleBertoli's work.

 The library is built in C# and can therefore be used by all languages the .NET environment supports.
 Because of a clean natural Object Oriented approach the library is easy to use and implement.
 DotFuzzy is designed to be a flexible, robust and scalable.